hgivanrene/Globant_challenge/README.md

         curl -X GET http://127.0.0.1:5000/get_requirement/first-requirement
         curl -X GET http://127.0.0.1:5000/get_requirement/second-requirement

+*Note: This commands can be also executed from the Postman platform (https://www.postman.com) if you prefer a UI environment to execute the commands.

-Once you use the commands GET on your terminal you can use the URL's http://127.0.0.1:5000/get_requirement/first-requirement and http://127.0.0.1:5000/get_requirement/second-requirement to look for the endpoint response on your prefer browser.
+Once you use the commands GET on your terminal or Postman platform you can use the URL's http://127.0.0.1:5000/get_requirement/first-requirement and http://127.0.0.1:5000/get_requirement/second-requirement to look for the endpoint response on your prefer browser.